faical-allou/grabchallenge/README.md

 Training the networks will generate statistics and graphs for a test period made of the last 5 timesteps in the input file.

 The file **geodata.dat** contains a list of the geohash6 ids found in the initial training data.
 This enables to use data that contains less geohash6 id, but not more.
 The code will fail if an additional geohash6 data is introduced.
 In this case, the network will need to be reset by changing the variable *start_from_previous* and *start_from_previous2* to *False* in the **train.py** file.
+This will delete all the pretrained weights and will require significantly more epochs to converge.

 The file **scaling_vector.dat** contains the correction factor that is applied after the output of the first network and before entering the second one.

 The files **model.h5x** and **model2.h5x** are "Keras exports" of the weights to be used as pretraining for both networks.

-After training each network will replace the **.h5x** files.
+After training, each network will replace the **.h5x** files.
 In addition the first network will generate a **model.h5** file to be saved in the *models* folder.